Spandrel (biology): Language

 There is disagreement among experts as to whether language is a spandrel.

 Linguist Noam Chomsky and Gould himself have both argued that human language may have originated as a spandrel.
 Chomsky writes that the language faculty, and the property of discrete infinity or recursion that plays a central role in his theory of universal grammar (UG), may have evolved as a spandrel.
 In this view, Chomsky initially pointed to language being a result of increased brain size and increasing complexity, though he provides no definitive answers as to what factors may have led to the brain attaining the size and complexity of which discrete infinity is a consequence.
 Steven Pinker and Ray Jackendoff say Chomsky's case is unconvincing.
 Pinker contends that the language faculty is not a spandrel, but rather a result of natural selection.

 Newmeyer (1998) instead views the lack of symmetry, irregularity and idiosyncrasy that universal grammar tolerates and the widely different principles of organization of its various sub-components and consequent wide variety of linking rules relating them as evidence that such design features do not qualify as an exaptation.
 He suggests that universal grammar cannot be derivative and autonomous at the same time, and that Chomsky wants language to be an epiphenomenon and an "organ" simultaneously, where an organ is defined as a product of a dedicated genetic blueprint.
-Rudolph Botha counters that Chomsky has offered his conception of the feature of recursion but not a theory of the evolution of the language faculty as a whole.
+Rudolph Botha counters that Chomsky has offered his conception of the feature of recursion (the iterative concatenation of words) but not a theory of the evolution of the language faculty as a whole.